 “She’s like a walking Jo all over again,” Ehlo replied, sitting down at the sofa.
 His face looked quite troubled and serious, but that didn’t mean he had forgotten about projecting the mockery look.
 “I mean, come on, ironic much?”

 “Exactly,” Wallace followed, sitting down at the opposite corner of the sofa.

 “Who’s Jo?”
 Janine asked, confused–and had every right to be.

-Ehlo knew he have to fill the lost souls in so he let out a deep sigh before starting.
-This time, although he did exaggerate, but the ones who knew about Jo didn’t care to correct him.
+Ehlo knew he has to fill the lost souls in so he let out a deep sigh before starting.
+This time, although he did exaggerate, the ones who knew about Jo didn’t care to correct him.
 They were lost in their own thoughts.

 “And what in the world was that?”
 Ehlo exclaimed after he was done.
 “Qin Nan Qin?
 Are her parents setting her up for failure?
 Or mockery?”

 “Maybe they’re not readers?
 Or least not that genre or author?”
 Bianca suggested.